 When harvest, the oily resin is clear, thin, and colorless.
 Once contact is made with the air, it thickens and darkens.
 Our Copaiba varies in color from pale yellow to golden light brown.
 Although it is often referred to a balsam or oil, it is actually an oleoresin.

-When taken internally it contains chemicals that could potentially fight some bacteria and viruses.
+When taken internally it contains chemicals that could potentially assist in supporting the immune system.
 It has popularly been mixed with water or added to honey and used as a gargle for sore throats.

 As a restorative tonic use 5 to 10 drops once or twice a day in a little water.